mjstraughan/CubingHistory/docs/3x3/Methods/CFOP.md

 ---
-description: History of the CFOP method for the Rubik's Cube
+description: History of the CFOP method for the Rubik's Cube.
 ---

 import AnimCube from "@site/src/components/AnimCube";